MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     end
     =#

-xA dataset defined by `With` must have an explicit label assigned to it.
+A dataset defined by `With` must have an explicit label assigned to it.

     q = From(:person) |>
         With(From(person))